Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?

-In what follows, we summarize our key findings and raise open questions that motivate future work.
+This study aims to provide detailed insights of the privacy-invasive scenarios that workers face while working from home.
+In what follows, we summarize our key findings, provide practical recommendations, and raise open questions that can motivate future work.

-\subsection{WFH Discomfort is Unlikely to Cause Harm, yet Harmed Minority Should Not be Ignored}
+\subsection{WFH Discomfort is Unlikely to Cause Harm, Yet Harmed Minority Should Not be Ignored}

-WFH privacy invasive scenarios are prevalent.
+WFH privacy-invasive scenarios are prevalent.
 Almost all participants experienced at least one scenario.
 More than half of the participants felt uncomfortable in at least one of the presented scenarios.
-When asked about harm, most participants who experienced discomfort did not find the discomfort caused harm to themselves or others (74.3\%).
+When asked about harm, most of the participants who experienced discomfort did not find the discomfort caused harm to themselves or others (74.3\%).
 Almost all of those who reported that the discomfort had escalated to harm said that the harm was psychological and minor.
-While only 25.7\% of participants who experienced discomfort (16.8\% of all participants) said it escalated to harm, this is still a considerable minority that should not be ignored.
+While only 25.7\% of participants who experienced discomfort (16.8\% of all participants) said that it escalated to harm, this is still a considerable minority that should not be ignored.

-Thus, organizations that intend to completely shift their work setup to WFH as witnessed by some businesses following the COVID-19 pandemic~\cite{christian23,lufkin22}, need to consider this harmed minority.
+Our results suggest that the privacy-invasive scenarios that workers experience while working from home often do not cause harm.
+Nevertheless, organizations that intend to enforce WFH either in full or hybrid mode need to consider that there might be a harmed minority.
+One possible suggestion to address this is to involve workers in discussions about WFH policy, listen to the needs of those who might be harmed, and consider ways to mediate this.